syncfusion-content/windowsforms-docs/WindowsForms/fontlistbox/Getting-Started.md

                     "th the fonts installed on the user’s system.
 It provide an easy way to fill a li" + "st box with system fonts.";

-// Add the control
+// Add the control.
 this.Controls.Add(label);

-// Add selection event for control fontListBox1.SelectedIndexChanged += new System.EventHandler(this.FontListBox1_SelectedIndexChanged);
+// Add the selection event for control. fontListBox1.SelectedIndexChanged += new System.EventHandler(this.FontListBox1_SelectedIndexChanged);

 // Selection event for FontListBox